misiektoja/instagram_monitor/docs/troubleshooting.md

 - **Rendered only N of about M**: the dialog stopped growing early, usually from a slow connection.
 Raise `FOLLOW_LIST_BROWSER_SCROLL_DELAY` and `FOLLOW_LIST_BROWSER_TIMEOUT`.
 The short list is discarded, not saved over your baseline.

 Run `instagram_monitor --doctor` to confirm Playwright and the browser are installed before a real run.

+<a id="too-many-open-files"></a>
+## Too Many Open Files

+`This process ran out of file descriptors` means the operating system limit on open files was reached.
+It is a local limit and not an Instagram problem.
+Raise it with `ulimit -n 4096` in the shell that starts the tool or set `LimitNOFILE=` in the systemd unit, then restart the tool.

 <a id="terminal-colours-look-wrong"></a>
 ## Terminal Colours Look Wrong